Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 > - *hours_in_month* is the total number of hours in the current month.
 {: .callout}

-Note that we have used hours as time unit in the formula above and the examples below to simplify the presentation, but you can use minutes or seconds instead of hours in order to get a more precise calculation.
+Note that we have used **hours as time unit** in the **formula above** and the **examples below** to simplify the presentation, but you can use minutes or seconds instead of hours in order to get a more precise calculation.
 AWS uses seconds, see [EBS pricing](https://aws.amazon.com/ebs/pricing/).

 Let's see an example of how that formula works for your account assuming you have created only one instance with 30 GBs of EBS storage.

-> ## GB-Month calculation example for an account using 30 GB EBS storage for the specified period in hours:
+> ## GB-Month calculation example for using 30 GB EBS storage for 1 month and 8 days:
 > **Formula**:  30 GB * usage_hours / (days_in month * 24 hours per day)
 >
-> **One-month usage** (usage_hours = days_in_month * 24):\
+> For **one-month usage** in hours, usage_hours = days_in_month * 24:
 >
 > in a 30-day month:  30 * 30 * 24 / (30 * 24 ) = 30 GB-Month's\
 > in a 31-day month:  30 * 31 * 24 / (31 * 24 ) = 30 GB-Month's\
 > in 28-day February: 30 * 28 * 24 / (28 * 24 ) = 30 GB-Month's
 >
-> **8-day usage** (usage_hours = 8 * 24):\
+> For **8-day usage** in hours, usage_hours = 8 * 24:\
 > in a 30-day month:  30 * 8 * 24 / (30 * 24 ) = 8 GB-Month's\
 > in a 31-day month:  30 * 8 * 24 / (31 * 24 ) = 7.74 GB-Month's\
 > in 28-day February: 30 * 8 * 24 / (28 * 24 ) = 8.57 GB-Month's
 {: .callout}

-You can see that GB-Month measures EBS usage the same for any month regardless of the number of days in the month, but somewhat differently for a given number of days smaller than the number of days in the month that applies, 8 in the example.
+You can see that GB-Month measures EBS usage the same for any month regardless of the number of days in the month, but somewhat differently for a given number of days smaller than the number of days for a given month, 8 in the example.

 Let's see a billing example assuming your 12-month Free Tier has expired.